Putumayo World Music: Putumayo Presents

-Typically a Putumayo World Music compilation is presented as a theme under the title “Putumayo Presents:” The themes can be regional (South Africa, Caribbean, Asia), music styles (reggae, folk, Latin, jazz) and other themes (lounge, groove, party).
-All albums in the series were released on both CD and cassette from 1993 to early 2000, with Republica Dominicana being the last album released on cassette.
+Typically, a Putumayo World Music compilation is presented under the theme title “Putumayo Presents”.
+The themes can be regional (South Africa, Caribbean, Asia), music styles (reggae, folk, Latin, jazz) and other themes (lounge, groove, party).
+All albums in the series from 1993 to the early 2000s were released on both CD and cassette, with Republica Dominicana being the last album released on cassette.

 The Putumayo Kids division was created in 2002.
 Since the release of the World Playground CD in 1999, Putumayo Kids music collections have received over 20 Parents' Choice Awards among other accolades.

 Putumayo launched the Putumayo World Music Hour in 2000, a commercially syndicated world music radio show.
 Rosalie Howarth of KFOG hosts the Music Hour.
 The weekly show is heard internationally on over 100 commercial and non-commercial stations.

 In 2011, Putumayo developed a series of cultural coloring books.
-Beginning in 2017, Putumayo began distributing multicultural books and activity sets in partnership with publisher Barefoot Books.
+Beginning in 2017, it began distributing multicultural books and activity sets in partnership with publisher Barefoot Books.
 That same year, Putumayo started a series of world greeting card collections that have featured international folk art and photography by illustrator Nicola Heindl, photographer Emerson Matabele, Brazilian block print artist José Francisco Borges, Louisiana Folk Artist William Hemmerling, London artist Christopher Corr and Louisiana painter George Rodrigue.

 Putumayo's products are sold at a network of thousands of book, gift, clothing, coffee and other specialty retailers around the world.

-Many of Putumayo music collections are now available for digital download and streaming.
+Many of Putumayo's music collections are now available for digital download and streaming.
 In 2020, the company launched an ongoing series of themed streaming playlists.